 - Shade shelters are available at the group sites

-- Camp host is on duty during the busy season
+- Camp host is on duty during the busy camping season

-This campground does NOT have: running water, electric hook-ups, showers, dump stations, fire wood or potable water … although drinking water is available at Lions Park which is a public park about 1.5 miles down the main road at the intersection of highway 191 & 128.
+This campground does NOT have: running water, electric hook-ups, showers, laundry room, dump stations, fire wood or potable water … although drinking water is available at Lions Park which is a public park about 1.5 miles down the main road at the intersection of highway 191 & 128.
 There are plenty of private RV parks in Moab that offer full hookups if you need them.

 Natural Features Of The Area